luoyec/luoyec.github.io/_pages/about.md

 and human adaptation.
 I combine different theoretical and empirical strategies in my research, such as modern econometric methods for causal inference, machine learning, and optimal control theories.

-I will be officially on the job market from November 2021.
+I am on the job market in the year 2021-2022.

 Please access my updated CV here: [CV](../files/CV_Chen2021.pdf)